skalenetwork/skale-consensus/docs/consensus-spec.md

 ## 3.2 Node priority

-For each `block id` each node is assigned priority.
-The priority is used to determine the winner.
+For each `block id` each `node` is assigned priority.
+The priority is used to determine the winner of consensus.

 Node priority changes in a round-robin fashion from one block to another.
 For the first block, the first node has the highest priority or is a `priority leader`.
-For the second block the second node has the highest priority and so on.
+For the second block the second node is the `priority leader` and so on.

-In general the node priority can be expressed by the following formula
+In general, node priority can be expressed by the following formula

 `nodePriority = N - ((nodeIndex - blockId ) mod N)`

-Where `nodeIndex` is the integer index of the node in the chain from 1 to N.  As ab example: for `blockId = 5` and `N = 16`, node 5 has priority 16, node 6 has priority 15 and so on, ending with node 4 having priority 1.
+Where `nodeIndex` is the integer index of the node in the chain from `1` to `N`.
+As an example: for `blockId = 5` and `N = 16`, node `5` has priority `16`, node `6` has priority `15` and so on, ending with node `4` having priority `1`.

-It is easy to see from the above formular, that
+It is easy to see from the above expression, that

 `priorityLeader = ((nodeIndex - blockId )) mod N + 1`

 ## 3.3 Default block

 Sometimes (very infrequently) no node wins consensus.
-In addition to that a network disruption can lead to no proposals communicated.
 In such cases, block consensus can result in an empty block that no-one proposed, named `default block`.

 ## 3.4 Full and Optimized Block Consensus

 For each block, nodes need to propose and agree on a block.
 This is referred to as `block consensus`.

-SKALE utilizes two types of block consensus: full consensus and optimized consensus.
+SKALE utilizes two types of block consensus: `full consensus` and `optimized consensus`.

-During full consensus, all nodes compete to propose and create a block.
-The winner is determined by competition, if there are multiple potential winners the ultimate winner is selected by choosing the highest priority node.
+During `full consensus`, all nodes compete to propose and create a block.
+The winner is determined by competition.
+If there are multiple potential winners the ultimate winner is selected by _choosing the highest priority node_ out of the candidates.

-During optimized consensus, only the winner of the previous consensus at `blockId = currentBlockId - N` is allowed to propose.
+During optimized consensus, only the winner of the previous consensus at `blockId = currentBlockId - N` is allowed to propose and win.
 This saves lots of network bandwidth.

-As an example, for block 18 the winner of the consensus at block 2 is allowed to propose.
 Essentially the purpose of the optimized consensus is to let previous winner win.

+As an example, for block `18` the winner of the consensus at block `2` is allowed to propose and win.

+The full consensus will run for first `N` blocks, and then will be re-run every `4 N + 1` blocks (65 blocks).
+The reason to re-run the full consensus is to see if network conditions changed.
+For most blocks, optimized consensus will run that will utilize the previous winner.

+Full comsensus will also rerun if there is no previous winner, meaning that previous consensus ended with a default block.

 ## 3.5 Consensus phases